You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 5. Less internal politics

-Some full-time CMOs may get bogged down in company politics and admin, as well as meetings – so, as a fractional CMO, you come in with authority but also with clarity, allowing you to focus on results and tune out everything else.
+Some full-time CMOs may get bogged down in company politics and admin, as well as meetings.
+So, as a fractional CMO, you come in with authority and clarity, allowing you to focus on results and tune out everything else.

 6. Focus on what you do best